sfigg/commercialization-public/docset/manufacture/iot/iot-core-manufacturing-guide.md

 -   &lt;BasePackages&gt;: Packages that you always included in your images, for example, your base app.
 -   &lt;Features&gt;\\&lt;OEM&gt;: Other individual packages that might be specific to a particular product design.

+The Feature Merger tool generates the required feature identifier packages that are required for servicing the device.
+Run this tool whenever any changes are made to the FM files.
+After you change OEM FM or OEM COMMON FM files, run `Buildfm oem`.
+After you change bspfm files, run `buildfm bsp <bspname>`.

 ### <span id="Creating_the_image__ImgGen_and_the_image_configuration_file__OEMInput.xml_"></span><span id="creating_the_image__imggen_and_the_image_configuration_file__oeminput.xml_"></span><span id="CREATING_THE_IMAGE__IMGGEN_AND_THE_IMAGE_CONFIGURATION_FILE__OEMINPUT.XML_"></span>Creating the image: ImgGen and the image configuration file (OEMInput.xml)